chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 	  - [Setting up CI/CD](https://rasa.com/docs/rasa/setting-up-ci-cd)

 ### Task 4:
-Your team should complelte the following:
+Your team should complete the following:
   - identify at least one Virtual Human agent deployed by other teams
   - interact with the agent and evaluate its performance